matthewantonis-georgiancollege/CSS_COMP1054/challenge3/README.md

 ## To Complete This Assignment:

 1.)
-Use Flexbox to recreate a provided interface layout design "Flexin’ with Flexbox"
+Use Flexbox to recreate a provided interface layout design "Flexin’ with Flexbox".

-- Use the provided .png in the folder to compare the template to my design.
+- The image below was the template I had to copy.

 <img width="400" src="https://github.com/matthewantonis-georgiancollege/CSS_COMP1054/blob/main/challenge3/Screenshot_Of_Template_Website.png?raw=true">